pfroud/textbook-scraper/README.md

 1. After each time, you can check the results page to see if it has seen the new result.
 1. Once you've run `readComparison` on each page, return to the results page.
 It should now have a CSV file.
 1. Save / paste into a spreadsheet program.

+## Known bugs & future work
+* Only looks for section 01, which is the only option for almost every class.